lgreski/pokemonData/README.md

 # pokemonData

+## November 2022 Update

+With the release of *Pokémon Scarlet* and *Pokémon  Violet* Pokemon 906 through 1010 have been added to the Pokédex.
+These Pokémon are included in the gen09.csv file, as well as the full Pokémon.csv and Pokémon.xlsx files.
+Paldean forms of Taurus and Wooper are also included in the gen09.csv file.

 ## July 2022 Update

 With the release of *Pokémon Legends: Arceus*, Pokémon 899 through 905 have been added to the Pokédex.
 These Pokémon are included in the gen08.csv file, as well as the full Pokémon.csv and Pokémon.xlsx files.
 Galarian and Hisuian forms of older generation Pokémon are also included in the gen08.csv file.